Abhilashvadukari/facial_recognition/README.md

 # Facial Expression Recognition

 ## Description
-This project detects human facial expressions in real-time using AI and computer vision techniques.
+Facial Expression Recognition is an AI-based computer vision project that detects and identifies human emotions from facial expressions in real time using a webcam.
+The system analyzes facial features and predicts emotions such as happy, sad, angry, surprised, or neutral using deep learning techniques.
+This project helps in understanding concepts like image processing, emotion classification, computer vision, and artificial intelligence.

 ## Features
 - Real-time webcam detection